Finding Your Patronus: Fighting Exhaustion, Anxiety, and Stress

 - A cup of hot tea – chamomile, jasmine, and lavender are of the calming variety

 - Take a run or a walk on a trail or through your neighborhood.

 - Play with your pet!
 Pets are the best listeners.

 - CRY IT OUT.
 If crying helps you release – don’t be afraid to let those tears flow.

 There are a many more options out there that might be right for you!
 I encourage you to explore what you can use as patronus.
-You might need different tools for different emotions, intensities or circumstances.
+You might need different tools for different emotions, intensities and/or circumstances.